 In July 2017, as a result of the Amended Merger Agreement, Great Plains Energy redeemed each series of the senior notes issued in March 2017.
-See Note 10 to the consolidated financial statements for more information on the redemption of the senior notes.
+See Note 11 to the consolidated financial statements for more information on the redemption of the senior notes.

-In July 2017, as a result of the Amended Merger Agreement, Great Plains Energy issued a redemption notice to holders of record of its Series B Preferred Stock.
-See Note 11 to the consolidated financial statements for more information on the redemption of the Series B Preferred Stock.
+In August 2017, as a result of the Amended Merger Agreement, Great Plains Energy redeemed its Series B Preferred Stock.
+See Note 12 to the consolidated financial statements for more information on the redemption of the Series B Preferred Stock.